What Are Whales Doing With Sea - Benzinga

 Volume & Open Interest Development

+In terms of liquidity and interest, the mean open interest for Sea options trades today is 1202.57 with a total volume of 774.00.

-Looking at the volume and open interest is a powerful move while trading options.
-This data can help you track the liquidity and interest for Sea's options for a given strike price.
-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Sea's whale trades within a strike price range from $50.0 to $165.0 in the last 30 days.
+In the following chart, we are able to follow the development of volume and open interest of call and put options for Sea's big money trades within a strike price range of $65.0 to $220.0 over the last 30 days.

 Sea Option Volume And Open Interest Over Last 30 Days